-- 1. PE 0000-20 Fitness Center Orientation: - This option is for students who have not attended an orientation.
-Includes \$15 fee for a fitness center orientation. - 2.
-PE 0000-21 Fitness Center Orientation: - This free option is for students who have previously taken a fitness class or completed an orientation session. - All students will need to have their Student ID cards to enter the Fitness Center.
+1. PED 000 Fitness Center Orientation:

+This includes a \$15 fee for a fitness center orientation.

+\All students will need to have their Student ID cards to enter the Fitness Center.
 Students will also need to complete a medical history form before using the facility.